AfonsoAlemao/Advanced-Deep-Learning-Techniques-CNNs-and-Character-Level-Translation/README.md

 ## Overview

-This project dives deep into Convolutional Neural Networks (CNNs), attention mechanisms, and character-level machine translation, giving students a comprehensive understanding of these advanced deep learning techniques.
+This project dives deep into Convolutional Neural Networks (CNNs), attention mechanisms, and character-level machine translation, giving students a comprehensive understanding of these advanced deep-learning techniques.

 ## Contents

-### 1. Convolutional Neural Network Analysis (30 points)
+### 1. Convolutional Neural Network Analysis

 - Analyze a simple CNN designed for 3-class image classification.
 - Understand dimensions and calculations associated with convolutional layers, activation functions, and max-pooling.
 - Compare parameters in different network architectures.
 - Delve into the theory behind attention probabilities and outputs in flattened sequences.

-### 2. CNN Image Classification (35 points)
+### 2. CNN Image Classification

 - Use CNNs for image classification with the Kuzushiji-MNIST dataset.
 - Discuss the merits of CNNs over fully-connected networks in terms of parameters and generalization.